brianloveswords/streamsql/README.md

   * `key`: Key to use
 * `optional`: Whether or not the relationship is optional (INNER vs LEFT join).
 Defaults to `false`.

 The results of the fulfilled relationship will be attached to the main row by their key in the `relationships` object.
-All foreign items will have their methods as you defined them when setting up the table with `db.table`, or use their configured `generator` where applicable.
+All foreign items will have their methods as you defined them when setting up the table with `db.table`, or use their configured `constructor` where applicable.

 ##### Example